On symmetric intersecting families: Lower bounds for large

 \end{lemma} \begin{proof} The number of such strings is at most $n \binom{n-l}{k}$, since (possibly overcounting) there are $n$ choices for the position of the run of $l$ consecutive zeros, and then $\binom{n-l}{k}$ choices for the positions of the ones.
 We have

 provided $l \ge (\log n + 2 \log 2)/(\log n - \log (n-k))$, as required. \end{proof}

-If $k \le n/2$, then the number of cyclic strings of length $n$ with $k$ ones and a run of consecutive ones of length at least $l$ is at most the number of cyclic strings of length $n$ with $k$ ones and a run of consecutive zeros of length at least $l$, so the following is now immediate. \begin{corollary} Let $k \le n/2$.
-The number of cyclic strings of length $n$ with $k$ ones and no run of $l$ consecutive zeros or ones is at least $\tfrac{1}{2} \binom{n}{k}$, provided
+We now make the following straightforward claim. \begin{claim} If $1 \leq l \leq k \leq n/2$, then the number of cyclic strings of length $n$ with $k$ ones and a run of consecutive ones of length at least $l$ is at most the number of cyclic strings of length $n$ with $k$ ones and a run of consecutive zeros of length at least $l$. \end{claim} \begin{proof}[Proof of Claim \ref{claim:flip}.]
+Let $k \leq n/2$ and let $\mathcal{A} \subset [n]^{(k)}$.
+Applying (\ref{eq:ll-it}) with $t = n-2k$, and using the fact that ${n\choose k} = {n \choose n-k}$, yields